 " … As more people recognize the diversity of cultural lenses through which stakeholder groups view environmental issues, the ways in which environmental disputes are resolved will also shift.
 This book provided another meaning to the term 'sustainable development.'
 Scientists, whose work is likely to interface with sustainable development at home or abroad, are advised to inform themselves of the multiple cultural lenses that affect the decisions of their collaborators ….
 This book is an excellent example of one cultural lens that both shapes and filters the information received by its believers."—Dr. Jane M. Packard, Texas A. & M. University.
 Ecosystem Health, Vol.4.
 1998.

 From the Forest to the Sea: The Ecology of Wood in Streams, Rivers, Estuaries, and Oceans.
 1994.
 St. Lucie Press, Delray Beach, FL.
-200 pp. (Senior author with James R. Sedell.)
+200 pp. (Chris Maser and James R. Sedell.)

 "This is a book everyone should read.
 It describes a connection that is both vital to ecological and commercial health and one which we have chosen, at least recently, to know little about.
 The connection between logs, rivers, and ocean life is both easier to see and easier to understand, once explained, than the esoterica of ants in the Amazon or 'biogeochemical cycles.'
 It illustrates deftly that it is the connections that count.
 We ignore them at our peril.
 The odds are that you won't again ignore this one if you read on."—John C. Gordon, Pinchot Professor of Forestry, Yale School of Forestry and Environmental Studies.